 All these principles are also thoroughly detailed in our Supplier Code of Conduct, which is mandatory in any supplier agreement concluded by the Group and its subsidiaries.
 All suppliers and their subcontractors must comply with the Group’s Supplier Code of Conduct, verify compliance by providing information to the Group, and allow access on their premises for regular assessments.
 The Supplier Code of Conduct is constantly updated and improved to reflect alignment with local and international regulations, as well as any evolutions with potential impact on our activities.

 We adjusted our major skill development, professional and personal growth programs to the digital requirements of the current times.
 Highly skilled and motivated employees are our best asset, each with a role to play to deliver our sustainability agenda.
+In 2022 the average number of training hours per total headcount increasing to 13.41 from 6.68 in 2021.

 The safety of our employees represents a top priority across all Group entities and operations, being a crucial part of our strategy.
 To ensure the safety and well-being of each employee we have been implementing and constantly updating extensive safety standards and procedures in an attempt to consolidate our “safety first” culture.